zyedidia/micro/runtime/help/commands.md

 # Command bar

-The command bar is opened by pressing Ctrl-e.
+The command bar is opened by pressing CtrlE.
 It is a single-line buffer, meaning that all keybindings from a normal buffer are supported (as well as mouse and selection).